 This second list is filed under ELECTIONS 1873-1929.

-Information on Wilmette residents who died in war, and whose names are on the Village War Memorial, can be found in the Local History Room.
-Notebooks with biographies of the soldiers is kept in glass fronted cabinets [Local History R920.7731/ WI] These volumes have been digitized and are available on the library's local history website
+Information on Wilmette residents who died in war, and whose names are on the Village War Memorial, can be found in notebooks in the Local History Room.
+These volumes have been digitized and are available on the library's local history website

-Newspaper is indexed from 1991 to the present.
+The newspaper is indexed from 1991 to 2012.
 Scattered issues from earlier years have also been indexed.
 The index can be found online.
-Wilmette Life from 2008-2011 has been digitized in color, and is available for use within the Library.
+Wilmette Life from 1923 to 1939 has been digitized and is searchable through the Local History site.
+Wilmette Life from 2008-present has been digitized in color, and is fully searchable and available for use within the Library.
 Because of copyright restrictions, these digital issues cannot be displayed online.
 Microfilm for earlier years is also available in the library.
-The library owns a digitial microfilm reader which can convert microfilm images to digital files.
+The library owns a digital microfilm reader which can convert microfilm images to digital files.